-In 2003 a reform of the German active labor market policy was introduced.
-With respect to public sector sponsored training for unemployed individuals the reform mainly consists of the introduction of a voucher system for program participants and a stricter selection of participants and program types by the case workers, relying on the expected reemployment probability of the participants.
-The aim of this reform is to increase the competition on the supply side of the "training market" and thereby to increase the quality of the training programs as well as to reach a better match of participants and programs.
+In 2003, Germany reformed its active labor market policy (ALMP).
+With respect to public sector sponsored training for unemployed individuals, the reform mainly consists of the introduction of a voucher system for program participants, a stricter selection of participants, and a matching process between program types and participants by the case workers, based on the expected reemployment probability of the participants.
+The aim of this reform is to increase the competition on the supply side of the "training market" and thereby to increase the quality of the training programs as well as to achieve a better match of participants and programs.
 This paper analyses the employment effects of public sector sponsored training in Germany for unemployed individuals before and after the reform.

 There exist several studies on the effectiveness of publicly financed training programs in Germany.
-Depending on the method, the investigation period and the underlying data set either negative, non-significant or positive results have been reported.
-Examples for insignificant or even negative effects are Lechner (1998, 1999, 2000), Hujer and Wellner (2000), Schneider et al. (2000) or Hujer, Thomsen and Zeiss (2004).
-Examples for papers that find inconclusive results are Hübler 1997 and Kraus, Puhani and Steiner (1999) and examples for positive findings are Fitzenberger and Prey (1998, 2000) or Lechner et al. (2005a, 2005b).
-Summarizing the literature it can be stated that positive effects mainly occur, if at all, in the long run and that studies finding long-term positive effects are reporting negative short-term effects.
+Depending on the method, the investigation period and the underlying data set, either negative, non-significant or positive results have been found.
+Examples for insignificant or even negative effects are Lechner (1998, 1999, 2000), Hujer and Wellner (2000), Schneider et al. (2000) and Hujer, Thomsen and Zeiss (2004).
+Papers that find inconclusive results are Hübler (1997) and Kraus, Puhani and Steiner (1999).
+Papers for positive findings are Fitzenberger and Prey (1998, 2000) and Lechner et al. (2005a, 2005b).
+Summarizing the literature it can be stated that positive effects are also reporting negative short-term effects.